rdlf0/minesweeper/README.md

 # Minesweeper
 ## Requirements
-- typescript v3 or later
+- typescript v3 or later (if you choose the compile option below)
 - a non-ancient browser

 ## Getting it up and running